 I am most fulfilled as a performer when the audience is having a lot of fun, a really good time and when they are opening up to trust each other, share personal stories and walk in the dark together.
 These elements juxtapose one another at different times throughout a piece and they create a cohesive, complementary experience.

-ROGUE THEOLOGY: This name alludes to the practice of experimentation and creating performances as a means of engaging with theological/philosophical questions.
+ROGUE THEOLOGY: the practice of experimentation and creating performances as a means of engaging with theological/philosophical questions.
 It is Rogue in that its expression is meant to be wild and full of life in such a way that it juts out from shared expectations.
 It is Theological as it is meant to speak to cultural phenomena from a spiritual ground.

 ABOUT JULIA BRANDENBERGER: I create work around questions of value, status and worth within a community and within society at large.
+I address debilitating constraints of expectations.
 I use performance as a lens of philosophy to engage with questions of how we value our lives and how we make sense of our failures and longings.

 I've had excellent mischief training attending the Philadelphia Folk Festival for 26 years.